-Our nominating and corporate governance committee is comprised of , and . is the chairperson of our nominating and corporate governance committee.
-The composition of our nominating and corporate governance committee meets the requirements for independence under the current New York Stock Exchange listing standards and SEC rules and regulations.
+Our nominating and corporate governance committee is comprised of Mr. Bass and Ms. Bornstein.
+Ms. Bornstein is the chairperson of our nominating and corporate governance committee.
+The composition of our nominating and corporate governance committee meets the requirements for independence under the current NASDAQ listing standards and SEC rules and regulations.
 Our nominating and corporate governance committee is responsible for, among other things:

-- identifying and recommending candidates for membership on our board of directors; - reviewing and recommending our corporate governance guidelines and policies; - reviewing proposed waivers of the code of conduct for directors and executive officers;
+- identifying and recommending candidates for membership on our board of directors; - reviewing and recommending changes to our corporate governance guidelines and policies;